 If the camera is connected to a Dynamic Host Configuration Protocol (DHCP) network that has time server properties configured, the camera will synchronize automatically with the time server.
-If the DHCP network's time server properties are not configured or the network does not have a time server, you need to configure the time settings manually.
+If the DHCP network's time server properties are not configured or the network does not have a time server, you need to configure the DHCP settings manually.

-Click the System tab.

-- 1. Select General from the drop-down menu. - 2.
+- 1. Click the System tab. - 2.
+Select General Settings from the drop-down menu. - 3.
 Type the IP address of the time server in the Time Server field.
-The time server is an external server that uses Network Time Protocol (NTP) to synchronize the camera date and time settings. - 3.
+The time server is an external server that uses Network Time Protocol (NTP) to synchronize the camera date and time settings. - 4.
 Select the Time Zone option.
-Select the continent and the region that are closest to the camera's location from the Time Zone drop-down menus
+Select the continent and the region that are closest to the camera's location from the Time Zone drop-down menus.